diffblue/cbmc/doc/architectural/compilation-and-development.md

 \section compilation-and-development-section-linting Linting

 There is also a linting script, `scripts/cpplint.py`.
-There is a wrapper script to run `cpplint.py` only on lines that have been changed from the base branch:
+There is a wrapper script to run `cpplint.py` only on lines that differ from another branch, e.g. to run it on lines that have been changed from `develop`:

-    scripts/run_lint.sh <base-branch>
+    scripts/run_lint.sh develop

 There are also instructions for adding this as a git pre-commit hook in [CODING_STANDARD.md](https://github.com/diffblue/cbmc/blob/develop/CODING_STANDARD.md#pre-commit-hook-to-run-cpplint-locally).